deniz195/unitdoc/README.md

 ## More features
 Unitdoc facilitates certain operations, which can improve your code.

-If you specify `default_unit` in an attribute, wuantities are automatically normalized to that unit:
+If you specify `default_unit` in an attribute, quantities are automatically normalized to that unit:
 ```python
 a_battery = Battery(name = 'battery', volume='15903 mm^3')
 print(a_battery.volume)